1. What is capecitabine (Xeloda)?

 If you miss a dose of capecitabine, do not take an extra dose to make up for the one you missed.
 Keep to your usual amount and speak to someone in your treatment team.

-Like any treatment, capecitabine can cause side effects.
-Everyone reacts differently to drugs and some people experience more side effects than others.
-These side effects can usually be controlled and those described here will not affect everyone.
+Like any drug, capecitabine can cause side effects.
+Most people tolerate capecitabine well as the side effects are often mild and can normally be controlled.
+However, everyone reacts differently to drugs and some people have more side effects than others.
+The side effects described here will not affect everyone.

 Diarrhoea is common during treatment, and sometimes this can be severe.
-Tell your chemotherapy nurse or specialist as they can prescribe medication and consider stopping your capecitabine for a time to help control it.
-It’s particularly important to speak to them immediately if you have any of the following symptoms:
+Tell your chemotherapy nurse or specialist team as they can prescribe medication and may consider stopping your capecitabine for a time to help control it.
+Speak to them immediately if you have any of the following symptoms: